Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Non-unitary entangling power

-The remarkable simplicity of Eq.~(\ref{Eq:Non_uni_Mway_Ep}) allows us to obtain full information of the entanglement distribution within the electron-nuclear register, irrespective of the total number of qubits in the system, or number of nuclear spins we are tracing out.
-Using $\epsilon_{p,M}(\mathcal{E})$ has the additional advantage that we never need to assume an initial state of the electron-nuclear register, as we did for example in Sec.~\ref{Sec:Mixed_States}.
-To compare the non-unitary $M$-way entangling power against $\epsilon_{p,M}(U)$, we consider as an example the optimal cases we identified for preparing GHZ$_4$-like states from Sec.~\ref{Sec:GHZprotocols} for either the sequential or the multi-spin schemes.
+The remarkable simplicity of Eq.~(\ref{Eq:Non_uni_Mway_Ep}) allows us to obtain full information of the entanglement distribution within the electron-nuclear register, irrespective of the total number of qubits in the system, or number of nuclear spins we are tracing out. { Using $\epsilon_{p,M}(\mathcal{E})$, we can find how well the gate we design saturates the $M$-way correlations of the target subspace, given the fact that there might be residual unwanted correlations linking the target subspace with unwanted spins; those unwanted correlations are encoded in the Kraus operators.
+An extra advantage of this approach is that we never need to assume an initial state of the electron-nuclear register, as we did for example in Sec.~\ref{Sec:Mixed_States}.} To compare the non-unitary {$M$-tangling} power against $\epsilon_{p,M}(U)$, we consider as an example the optimal cases we identified for preparing GHZ$_4$-like states from Sec.~\ref{Sec:GHZprotocols} for either the sequential or the multi-spin schemes.
 The results for the sequential scheme are shown in Fig.~\ref{fig:Non_Uni_Ep}(a).
-The transparent bars show the $M$-way unitary entangling power across 21 realizations, and the darker bars show the non-unitary $M$-way entangling power.
-As expected, the non-unitary entangling power is lower in all cases, and this deviation is enhanced when the gate error is larger (see Fig.~\ref{fig:GHZM_Sequential}(b)).
-A similar feature is observed in Fig.~\ref{fig:Non_Uni_Ep}(b) for the 6 cases of preparing GHZ$_4$-like states using the multi-spin scheme.
-Specifically, for case ``4'', for which we found the lowest gate error emerging from residual entanglement across the 6 cases (see Fig.~\ref{fig:GHZM_Multispin}(b)), the non-unitary $M$-way entangling power is closer to the unitary one.
+The { dark blue} bars show the unitary {$M$-tangling} power across {29} realizations, and the {pink} bars show the non-unitary {$M$-tangling} power.
+As expected, {$\epsilon_{p,M}(\mathcal{E})$} is lower in all cases {due to unresolved crosstalk}, and this deviation is enhanced when the gate error is larger [see Fig.~\ref{fig:GHZM_Sequential}(b)].
+A similar feature is observed in Fig.~\ref{fig:Non_Uni_Ep}(b) for the {7} cases of preparing GHZ$_4$-like states using the multi-spin scheme.
+Specifically, for case {``5''}, for which we found the lowest gate error emerging from residual entanglement across the {7} cases [see Fig.~\ref{fig:GHZM_Multispin}(b)], the non-unitary {$M$-tangling} power is closer to the unitary one.
 Hence, this verifies our previous observation that the mixed electron-nuclear states we create in the target subspace remain GHZ$_M$-like, but their entanglement is reduced whenever correlations between the target subspace and the unwanted spin bath are present.